 Open + Individualized + Strength-Based

 I consider therapy a collaborative practice in communication and connection and work with couples and individuals.
 My open-minded and accepting approach to therapy helps people heal trauma, process loss, manage stress, make strong decisions, and better understand relationships.

 I draw from many different disciplines to treat the whole person.
 Welcoming and practical, my approach doesn’t depend on any specific philosophy—I get to know you, your needs, and your goals—then tailor your experience to fit you and your life.

 My life’s work has focused on progressive and holistic education and wellness.
 Comfortable connecting with all types of people, I've counseled and taught in settings from farms to prisons to corporate offices.
-I started my practice in early 2015 while also developing an Emotional Intelligence curriculum that I teach to urban, high-tech professionals, start-ups and corporations.
+I started my practice in early 2015 while also developing an Emotional Intelligence curriculum that I deliver to companies.

 I have an M.A. and Ed.M in Counseling Psychology from Columbia University with a focus in Multicultural Counseling.
 I have been trained in anti-racism and LGBT SafeZone, yoga and meditation, and strength-based interpersonal psychotherapy.
 My specialization with couples is Emotionally Focused Therapy, for which I recommend first reading Sue Johnson's Hold Me Tight -- but no pressure.

-I am a Licensed Mental Health Counselor (LMHC) in the state of New York and a Licensed Professional Counselor (LPC) in the state of Georgia.
+I am a Licensed Mental Health Counselor (LMHC) in the state of New York, a Licensed Professional Counselor (LPC) in Georgia, and licensed to practice telehealth in Florida.